-You or a loved one may have just received an Alzheimer’s or dementia diagnosis, and while you may ride waves of shock and sadness, your thoughts may also turn to how you’ll take care of your loved ones (and yourself) financially.
+You or a loved one may have just received an Alzheimer’s or dementia diagnosis, and while you may ride waves of shock and sadness, your thoughts may also turn to how you’ll take care of your loved ones (and yourself) financially during this trying time.

 Americans living with Alzheimer’s currently number 5.8 million.
-One in three seniors dies with Alzheimer’s or another form of dementia, according to the Alzheimer’s Association.
+One in three seniors dies with Alzheimer’s or another form of dementia, and its the sixth-leading cause of death in the entire country, according to the Alzheimer’s Association.

 “That number is expected to increase as the population age 65 and older increases.
 By 2050, nearly 14 million Americans will be living with the disease unless treatments are advanced,” says Ruth Drew, director of information and support services for the Alzheimer’s Association.